MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-m365-copilot-faq.md

 ### Which CRM environment do the administrator settings apply to?

-The settings are specific to the environment you're signed in to in Sales app in Outlook.
-If you want to customize Sales app for another environment, you must [switch to that environment in Outlook](#how-can-i-switch-crm-environments).
+The settings are specific to the environment you're signed in to in the Sales app in Outlook.
+If you want to customize the Sales app for another environment, you must [switch to that environment in Outlook](#how-can-i-switch-crm-environments).

 ### How can I switch CRM environments?